jacobwilliams/json-fortran/README.md

 Reading JSON from a string
 ---------------
-JSON can also be ready directly from a character string like so:
+JSON can also be read directly from a character string like so:
 ```fortran
     call json%load_from_string('{"name", "Leonidas"}')
 ```